 We did a public meeting in Highland Park on May 4, 2016 sponsored by TomorrowsHP.
 We’ve done dozens and dozens of public meetings all over Chicagoland.
 But no civic body, funder or major media outlet seems to notice or care.

 The TIF Illumination Project is investigating and explaining the impacts (money out, money in) on a ward-by-ward basis in Chicago.
 In 2014 (the latest year we have data for) there were 147 active TIF districts and they extracted $426 million in property taxes from the property owners of Chicago.

 People all over the city are stepping to organize TIF Town Meetings in their areas.
 We are doing this a ward-by-ward basis.
-If you would like to become a TIF Illuminator or donate time or funds to this all volunteer effort, please donate here and use the contact form below to reach us.
+If you would like to become a TIF Illuminator or donate time or funds to this all volunteer effort, please donate here and use the contact form above to reach us.

 “You have my profound thanks for all of your work on this project; some Alderman have served decades in the City Council managing to perform far less public service than you have in spearheading this project.” – From an organizer of the 49th Ward Illumination.
 [Thanks, it’s a team effort!]

 LISTEN TO THESE TIF ILLUMINATORS SAY WHY THEY GOT INVOLVED WITH THIS PROJECT!